You can use the command line interface (CLI) to log in to the DNAnexus Platform using the command

 Some examples in which tokens might be used include the following:

 Writing a script.
 Tokens can be helpful when writing scripts that require logging in to the platform.
-However, if you incorporate a token into a script, the token should only be valid for as long as the script requires access to the platform; the "Expiration Date" should be modified accordingly.
+However, if you incorporate a token into a script, the token should only be valid for as long as the script requires access to the platform; the "Expiration Date" field should be modified accordingly.
 Furthermore, the token should only be granted access to the projects required by the script.
 If your script uploads data to only one project, the "Token Scope" should reflect the limited access.

 Logging in to the command line for interactive use.
 If your organization uses single sign-on and you cannot log in to the command line using a username and password, or if for any other reason you don't wish to log in to the command line with your username and password, tokens are quite useful.
 This is the only scenario in which you should use a full-scope token, thereby allowing you to access all of your available projects.
 Otherwise, tokens should be scoped according to the access level required.